LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Results

-To verify the effectiveness of the proposed architecture across different object scales, we analyzed the class-wise performance (mAP@50-95) for all 24 ship categories.
-Table IX details the performance evolution across the five ablation configurations, with classes arranged in ascending order of object size, from the smallest motorboat ($469 \text{ px}^2$) to the largest Aircraft Carrier ($112,301 \text{ px}^2$).
+To examine how the core contributions of LiM-YOLO, namely the pyramid level shift and the GN-CBLinear module, affect detection performance across different object scales, we analyzed class-wise mAP\textsubscript{50:95} for all 24 ship categories in ShipRSImageNet, the most classification-challenging dataset in our study owing to its large number of fine-grained classes.
+Table~\ref{tab:class_performance} details the performance of each ablation configuration, with classes arranged by ascending average object area.
+The corresponding performance difference heatmaps are shown in Fig.~\ref{fig:combined_heatmaps}.

-First, the impact of the High-Resolution P2 Head (+P2H) is most prominent in small ship categories.
-As observed in Table IX, the baseline model struggled with extremely small targets, yielding an mAP of 10.7\% for Motorboat and 15.2\% for Fishing Vessel.
-Incorporating the P2 Head (Model II) improved these scores to 13.6\% and 20.9\%, respectively.
-This substantial gain confirms that preserving high-frequency spatial details from the shallow layers is critical for detecting localized features of small maritime objects, which are often lost in the deep down-sampling layers of the baseline.
+The impact of the P2 head (P2--P5) is most visible among the extra-small ship categories.
+The Baseline yielded mAP\textsubscript{50:95} of only 0.033 for Sailboat and 0.107 for Motorboat.
+P2--P5 improved these scores to 0.096 and 0.136, respectively.
+This substantial gain confirms that preserving high-resolution spatial details from the shallowest pyramid level is important for detecting the narrowest ships, whose features are lost during deep downsampling in the Baseline.

-Second, we evaluated the trade-off associated with the Less-is-More (LiM) strategy.
-The removal of the deepest prediction head block (+P2H-P5HB, Model III) was intended to reduce computational redundancy.
-While this modification maintained or even improved performance for mid-sized combatants (e.g., Cruiser and Destroyer achieved 77.7\% and 80.7\%, respectively), it caused a noticeable performance drop in the largest categories, such as Aircraft Carrier (71.2\% $\rightarrow$ 66.9\%).
-This suggests that deep semantic features extracted from the P5 layer are indeed valuable for recognizing large-scale structures.
-Furthermore, the aggressive removal of the P4 Head (+P2H-P5HB-P4H, Model IV) led to a catastrophic degradation in overall accuracy (Average mAP dropped to 32.5\%), indicating that the P4 layer is the minimal requisite for maintaining semantic discrimination.
+Adding P5 pruning to the P2 head (P2--P4) extends the benefit beyond the extra-small categories to medium and large ships.
+Relative to the Baseline, $\Delta$mAP\textsubscript{50:95} reaches $+0.17$ for RoRo, $+0.09$ for Frigate, $+0.09$ for Oil Tanker, and $+0.06$ for Cruiser, indicating that the reduction in receptive-field overshoot also helps medium-sized warships and merchant vessels.
+Although a few categories such as Patrol and Hovercraft show negative deltas, 16 of the 24 classes exhibit positive $\Delta$mAP\textsubscript{50:95}, confirming that the benefit of P5 pruning is broadly distributed across the fine-grained class spectrum.

+To determine the minimum viable pyramid depth, we removed the P4 head (P2--P3).
+The overall mAP\textsubscript{50:95} dropped from 0.428 to 0.325.
+As shown in Table~\ref{tab:class_performance}, this degradation is concentrated among the largest classes, with Aircraft Carrier plummeting from 0.669 to 0.172 and Landing dropping from 0.705 to 0.408.
+In contrast, extra-small classes such as Motorboat (0.120 $\to$ 0.112) were far less affected.
+This asymmetric pattern confirms that P4 is the minimum pyramid level required for semantic discrimination of large structures.